arendjr/laces.js/README.md

 var model = new LacesModel();
 ```

-We can set properties using the set() method:
+You can set properties using the set() method:

 ```js
 model.set("firstName", "Arend");